 Where to Relax in Las Vegas: Qua Baths & Spa at Caesars Palace

 Take your cues from the ancient Romans and embrace all the heady decadence on offer at Qua Baths & Spa.
-After taking a turn about the elaborate wet areas that combine beautiful hot, warm, and cold pools, plus a laconium (like a sauna) and heated stone loungers (trust us, they're more comfy than they sound), join your partner in one of the couples' rooms for an Hourglass treatment.
+After taking a turn about the elaborate wet areas that combine beautiful hot, warm, and cold pools, plus a laconium (like a sauna) and heated stone loungers (trust us, they're comfier than they sound), join your partner in one of the couples' rooms for an Hourglass treatment.
 The bespoke service lets you choose from a list of therapies to create an individualized treatment plan.

 Where to Relax in Las Vegas: The Mandarin Oriental Spa

-It's Asian all the way at the luxe Mandarin Oriental Spa, that looks to healing traditions from the Far East (aromatherapy, reflexology, ancient Chinese medicine).
+It's Asian all the way at the luxe Mandarin Oriental Spa, which looks to healing traditions from the Far East (aromatherapy, reflexology, and ancient Chinese medicine).
 The beautiful couples' treatment rooms are the perfect place to while the afternoon away, thanks to their private steam showers, hydrotherapy tubs large enough for two, and floor-to-ceiling windows that provide beautiful panoramas out over the Strip.

 Where to Party in Las Vegas: The Chandelier

-This night spot at the Cosmopolitan features three bar experiences over three floors, all wrapped up in a decidedly glitzy package, with 2 million shimmering crystals sparkling all around you.
+This nightspot at the Cosmopolitan features three bar experiences over three floors, all wrapped up in a decidedly glitzy package, with 2 million shimmering crystals sparkling all around you.
 Upstairs at The Chandelier features a flirty lounge, with fruity and floral cocktails on offer.
-The midlevel bar deals in molecular mixology (read: plenty of liquid nitrogen).
-And downstairs is the high-octane dance club, with spicy cocktails to match.
+The midlevel bar deals in molecular mixology (read: plenty of liquid nitrogen), and downstairs is the high-octane dance club, with spicy cocktails to match.